Digital Photo 301 -

 176 chemin Bord-du-Lac / Lakeshore Road

+From photographing the stars and the Milky Way, to creating distinctive city nightscapes, panoramic photos and more, this advanced workshop will show you how!
 This third level advanced workshop focuses on low-light photography both indoor and outdoor, special effects (SFX), panoramic, and stylistic black and white imagery.

 An evening of outdoor NIGHT photography and "light painting" at Stewart Hall is included.